Hookset/Hookset/README.md

 Ideas are my side of things - I use AI-assisted development to make up for my lack of technical skill.

-I am a privacy enthusiast who supports an open and free internet.
+I am a privacy enthusiast that supports an open and free internet.

-## What I'm working on
+## What I'm Working On

 - Browser extensions
     - VOD downloader for Twitch